 Momo are very similar to dumplings served in neighbouring countries under different names.
 In Japan they are much like gyoza, in Mongolia, buuz, and in China, baozi, jiaozi or mantou.

-In fact, if you travel into Southeast Asia, in Vietnam you’ll find bao, a distant cousin of the momo in that it is a filled dumpling.
+If you travel into Southeast Asia, in Vietnam you’ll find bao.
+Bao is a distant cousin of the momo, in that it is a filled dumpling.

-Vietnamese food has of course been influenced by China and Khmer dishes down through the centuries.
+Vietnamese food took influences from China and the neighbouring Khmer people down through the centuries.

-The word momo is thought to originate from the Tibetan, mog mog, and the dish spread along the caravan routes of northern and central Asia, making it to the Indian Subcontinent and the mountainous parts of north India.
+The word momo is thought to have originated from the Tibetan, mog mog.
+The dish spread along the caravan routes of northern and central Asia over centuries.
+The momo made it as far as the Indian Subcontinent and the mountainous parts of north India.

 The Newar people of the Kathmandu Valley of Nepal probably brought the dish to Nepal.